ArmenMkrtumyan/42/README.md

 ### Functions from `<stdlib.h>` library
 * [`ft_atoi`](https://github.com/PublioElio/School-42-libft/blob/main/ft_atoi.c) - Convert ASCII string to integer.
 * [`ft_calloc`](https://github.com/PublioElio/School-42-libft/blob/main/ft_calloc.c) - Allocate space for an array and initializes it to 0.
 This function and `malloc` return a void pointer, that had no associated data type with it.
-A void pointer can hold address of any type and can be typecasted to any type.
+A void pointer can hold an address of any type and can be typecasted to any type.

 ### Functions from `<strings.h>` library
 * [`ft_bzero`](https://github.com/PublioElio/School-42-libft/blob/main/ft_bzero.c) - Set the first part of an object to null bytes (filling it with zeroes).